 We need to do more than honor the pioneers who broke the color barriers by commemorating our racist past — and making our own Ku Klux Klan history visible and transparent.
 We need urban designs and corporate culture programs that instill empathy on a daily basis.

-Study after study shows diversity is the key to economic vitality.
-But diversity needs the right conditions to thrive.
-And Portland, vibrant and thriving by many standards, lags behind many states in one of the key indicators driving the 21st-century global markets: creating communities that provide equal opportunities for everyone.
+Portland is vibrant and thriving by many standards.
+But we lag behind many states in one of the key indicators driving the 21st-century global markets: creating communities that provide equal opportunities for everyone.

 The state of Alabama yesterday took another step toward racial healing.
 Now it's time for Oregon to catch up to Alabama.